 Necklace (Norway), 1983

-This is a Necklace.
+This is a necklace.
 It was designed by Tone Vigeland.
 It is dated 1983 and we acquired it in 1984.
-Its medium is hammered steel nails, raised gold, silver, mother-of-pearl.
+Its medium is steel, gold, silver, mother-of-pearl.
 It is a part of the Product Design and Decorative Arts department.